Registrationwala

 Also Read: Types of Directors in Pvt Ltd Company or Public Ltd Company

-4. Director shall avoid situation of conflict of interest, other disclose the same to the board.
+• The director shall avoid situation of conflict of interest or otherwise disclose the same to the board.

 If a director of the company contravenes any of these duties, such director shall be punishable with fine which shall not be less than one lakh rupees but which may extend to five lakh rupees.